godotengine/godot-docs/reference/object_class.rst

 Object class
 ============

-Object is the base class for almost everything.
+:ref:`Object <class_object>` is the base class for almost everything.
 Most classes in Godot inherit directly or indirectly from it.
 Objects provide reflection and editable properties, and declaring them is a matter of using a single macro like this.